 Variations

-Caldillo de congrio dorado (with a richer, more golden eel), versions with white wine, shellfish-enriched caldillos with mussels or clams, and lighter tomato-forward styles without cream
+Caldillo de congrio dorado (made with the golden conger, a distinct species, for a richer broth), versions enriched with white wine, shellfish caldillos with mussels or clams, and lighter tomato-forward styles without cream

 On the Palate